-Depending on the drive profile, the motor can be operated using a total of 14 different operation modes.
-Due to the good performance and variety of functions available, they offer designers and developers a rapid and simple method of resolving numerous drive requirements with less programming effort.
+Depending on the travel profile, the motor can be operated using different operating modes.
+Due to the great capacity and functions available, it offers designers and developers a rapid and simple method of resolving numerous drive requirements with less programming effort.